vldem/go-code-example/supervisor_notifier/README.md

       botkey: YOUR_TELEGRAM_BOT_APIKEY_HERE
       chatid: YOUR_TELEGRAM_CHAT_ID_WITH_BOT_HERE

-You should place config file to directory `../config` or `../../config` from binary file's directory.
+You should place the config file to directory `../config` or `../../config` from binary file's directory.

 # Supervisor configuration

 There are two points in supervisor configuration that should be done in order to receive notification about needed supervisor's events.

 You need to configure eventlistener in supervisord.conf file.
-Below an example of such configuration:
+Below is an example of such configuration:

     [eventlistener:spv_notif]
     command=/YOUR_PATH/spv_notif